Guiedline for Oil transfer system on board cargo ships

 Procedures for tending the vessel’s mooring

-The person in charge of oil transfer shall assure that the vessel is securely moored and the moorings are being tended as necessary through consultation with the deck officer on duty.
+The person in charge of oil transfer shall assure that the vessel is securely moored, and the moorings are being tended as necessary through consultation with the deck officer on duty.
+Each deckhand on duty shall watch ship mooring and report to the officer on duty and operate the mooring winch.

 Procedures for operation the emergency shutdown

 When charging fuel oil from shore facility or barge, the emergency shutdown must be provided by the transferring facility.
-When transferring fuel oil by ship’s pump, engineer in charge shall operate the emergency shutdown button.
+When transferring fuel oil by ship's pump, an engineer in charge shall operate the emergency shutdown button.

 Procedures for topping off tanks